dojo/docs/dojo/parser.rst

 *Arguments*:

 For functions that take (named) parameters, specify them in an `args` attribute.
-For example, onChange() gets a value argument, so to reference it do:
+For example, onChange() gets a value parameter, so to reference it do:

 .. code-block :: html